roaringsheep/clawFront/readMe.md

 The Claw is a hybrid hardware-software web app.
 We built the Claw with a Raspberry Pi, an eight-channel DC router, a hacked toy arcade claw game and MEAN stack web technology.
 The goal is simple -- manuever a real claw from your web browser to win a prize.

 ##HOW TO PLAY##
-Visit our live deployed app at [].
-You can choose a free version, or pay for the shot at keeping your prize.
+Visit our live deployed app [here](https://dummyurl.herokuapp.com).
+You can watch for free, or pay to play.

 ##RELATED REPO##
 Web server code for the Claw Project.